RingCentral vs Zoom: Which is Best in 2023?

 - High-quality video

-- On-site as well as cloud recording of calls
+- On-site as well as cloud recording of phone calls

 - Easy group video call and conferencing features